The Secret Agent (2025 film): Critical response

-Steve Pond of TheWrap pointed out that "cohesiveness or coherence are not high on [the film's] list of attributes", "but [the film's] messiness is part of its charm".
-David Ehrlich of IndieWire gave the film a 'B+' score, concluding that "always compelling, but sometimes more sedate than its material demands — [it] is often at its most alive during its detours".
+Steve Pond of TheWrap pointed out that "cohesiveness or coherence are not high on its list of attributes [...] but its messiness is part of its charm and part of the point".
+David Ehrlich of IndieWire gave the film a 'B+' score, concluding that "the movie — always compelling, but sometimes more sedate than its material demands — is often at its most alive during its detours".